apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnCacheParentSelectionUrlGet.en.rst

 parent caches based on hashing a URL (the HTTP request header URL).

-These API functions allow an over-ride URL to be defined such that the over-ride URL is hashed instead of the normal URL.
-In addition, the various filtering options that may be applied to the normal URL (fname, maxdirs, and qstring) are NOT applied when the over-ride is used since it is assumed that custom filtering has already been performed prior to explicitly setting the over-ride URL
+These API functions allow an over-ride URL to be defined such that the over-ride URL is hashed instead of the normal (header request) URL.
+In addition, any filtering options that may be applied to the normal URL (such as qstring) are NOT applied to the over-ride URL since it is assumed that custom filtering has already been performed prior to explicitly setting the over-ride URL.

+Note that the normal URL is only hashed on the path and query string portion (optionally excluded with the qstring option).
+However, the over-ride URL is hashed on the entire URL string as returned by URL::string_get_ref().
+This includes the scheme and hostname such as "http://hostname" which occur prior to the path.

+If the non-path URL elements should not be hashed in a meaningful manner, then they should be normalized to some value (if they are required in a valid URL) or excluded (if they are optional) when generating the over-ride URL.
+For example, since the over-ride URL is arbitrary, the URL scheme and hostname can simply be set to "fake://fake.fake" when creating the over-ride URL.

 :func:`TSHttpTxnCacheParentSelectionUrlSet` will set the over-ride URL.